bill-hennessey/Proj3/README.md

 ## Usage

-On the bottom of the homepage, Login to Moovie's secure database and begin searching for movies you want to see.
-Of if this is your first time visiting us, click the "Don't have an account?
-Sign Up" link to create an account.
-On the homepage, click "Search Moovies" to browse the remote database of all movies ever made (we assume).
-Click the "heart" icon to save the movie to your list of favorites so you remember to view and comment on the movie later.
+On the bottom of the homepage, Login to Moovie’s secure database and begin searching for movies you want to see.
+Of if this is your first time visiting us, click the “Don’t have an account?
+Sign Up” link to create an account.
+On the homepage (click “Home” at the bottom), click “Search Moovies” (or “Find Movies” at the bottom) to browse the remote database of all movies ever made (we assume).
+Click the “heart” icon to save the movie to your list of favorites so you remember to view and comment on the movie later.
+Click “Favorites” at the bottom to see your list of saved movies.
+Click “comment” to add your opinion of the movie for other users to see.
+Type your comment into the “comment here” field, and click “add comment” to save it.
+Click the the “Account” button at the bottom to see information specific to your user account and to Logout of Moovies.
+Click the “About us” link to get information about the developers.

 ![screenshot](assets/images/Moovie-screenshot.png "Moovie")